 Embrace the warmer weather on a gorgeous L.A. patio.

-Patio season is still alive and well (it’s also the only way you can dine-out with some peace of mind)!
+Patio season is here and demands to be enjoyed!
 While heading to a lush rooftop towering above the bustling city is a perfect way to soak up the sun, these outdoor havens can offer a little variation to your summer in the city.
 From gorgeous ocean views to vivid refuges filled with plants and fairy lights, here are the best spots for al fresco dining in L.A. right now.

 If Nobu had a more accessible cousin, with the same breathtaking Pacific Ocean views, then Malibu Farm would be it.
 Coastal meets the countryside at the eatery located at the end of the Malibu pier.
 With healthy and wholesome meals all made from organic produce that’s sourced from local markets or farmers.
 While founder and chef Helene Henderson started out by hosting dinners cooked with items from her own Malibu Farm, the demand at her two restaurants can’t quite keep up with that.
 But, if you’re lucky, the occasional egg, fig, pomegranate, apricots, or fresh herbs arranged on your plate might just be from her very own farm.